 Are you dreading the new year?
 Still not finished with your book, article, or blog posts?

-Here are 3 ways to overhaul your system, recommit, and finish before 2022 is done.
+Here are 3 ways to overhaul your system, recommit, and finish before the year is done.

 Step 1: Declutter your to-do list